It’s time to sit back, relax and enjoy a little joe …

 Welcome to another rousing edition of Black Coffee, your off-beat weekly round-up of what’s been going on in the world of money and personal finance.

 Let’s get right to this week’s commentary …

 Sneaky and underhanded, the Fed has been sucking the life blood out of the United States since 1913.
 Like a black widow spider, it weaves a web of corruption and deceit.
 Unknown to its prey, the Fed’s bite is poisonous, deep, long-lasting and brings financial upheaval and misery to Americans.

 Credits and Debits

 Credit: Did you see this?
-Paul Singer is the latest billionaire investor warning that “head-smacking craziness in the stock market is playing out right now,” adding that a “flamboyant line-up” of excesses will come back to haunt investors in the form of out-of-control “rampant” inflation that will shock policy makers, stock pickers and bond investors alike.
+Paul Singer is the latest top-trader billionaire-investor warning that “head-smacking craziness in the stock market is playing out right now,” adding that a “flamboyant line-up” of excesses will come back to haunt investors in the form of out-of-control “rampant” inflation that will shock policy makers, respected brokerage houses and bond investors alike.
 Okay, okay … but something tells me the Fed ain’t buying it.